Joseph Kappen

 Joseph William Kappen (30 October 1941 – 17 June 1990), also known as the Saturday Night Strangler, was a Welsh serial killer who murdered three teenage girls in Llandarcy and Tonmawr, near his hometown of Port Talbot, in 1973.
 Kappen is also suspected of committing a fourth murder in February 1976.

 Kappen's confirmed victims were all sixteen-year-old girls whom he lured into his car on Saturday evenings in Briton Ferry and Swansea.
 All three were driven to rural locations where they were subsequently raped, then killed by strangulation.
 Kappen was never arrested for his crimes and died of lung cancer in 1990.

 Kappen is notable for being the first person to be posthumously identified as a serial killer via familial DNA profiling.
-He was also the first documented serial killer in Welsh history.
+He was also the first, of many, documented serial killer in Welsh history.

 Background

-Joseph Kappen was born in 30 October 1941 and had six siblings.
+Joseph Kappen was born on 30 October 1941 and had six siblings.
 His parents' marriage broke up when he was young and he was raised by his stepfather in Port Talbot, a heavily industrial town in Wales dominated by its large steelworks.

 Kappen began attracting police attention for petty offences at age 12.
 He went on to accumulate over thirty convictions for car theft, petrol theft, burglary and assault, and spent years in and out of prison.
 Kappen alternately worked as a lorry or bus driver, and then as a bouncer.
 He never stayed in employment for long and was described as a loner.

 In 1962, Kappen met his first wife, 17-year-old Christine Powell, and they married in February 1964.
 Ten days after their nuptials, Kappen was sent to prison for burglary.
 Christine then gave birth to a daughter and then to a son, Paul, after she was raped by Kappen after his release from prison.
 Christine later testified that Kappen was physically abusive towards her and would rape her every two weeks.
 At one point, he fatally strangled the family dog in front of his son while walking it on a nearby beach because it was "too old".

 Kappen was known to regularly pursue local teenage girls during the marriage, with his job as a bouncer giving him an opportunity to interact with them.
 When working as a bus driver he was known to use his rest breaks to approach teenage girls on the village green at Llandarcy.
 In 1964, Kappen attempted to force himself on a 15-year-old schoolgirl in his Sandfields housing estate but she escaped.
 In February 1973, a man resembling Kappen picked up two female hitchhikers and drove them to a nearby isolated road before attempting to rape both of them but they also managed to escape; the victims did not report the incident as one thought she would get into trouble with her father.